 Choppy layers work for any face shape, but require more maintenance to keep up the asymmetry and drama they create.
 If you want a bold new style, try some choppy layering to spice things up.

 5. Shaggy Layers

 Shaggy layers make your long hair reminiscent of a punk rock goddess or a sassy mermaid.
-You can do shaggy layers if you have medium-to-long hair; it’s virtually impossible to achieve a shaggy layer if your hair is too short.
+You can do shaggy layers if you have medium hair length; it’s virtually impossible to achieve a shaggy layer if your hair is too short.

 Shaggy layers are usually paired with a middle part and sometimes with long bangs framing your face.
 You can also have gradual shaggy layers, which visually add length and volume to your hair.

 Alternatively, you can opt for shaggy layers that are further apart, giving you an edgy, skater look.
 This style can work for any face shape because of the freedom you have to space out the layers.

 6. Wispy Layers

 Wispy layers add the appearance of large or small waves, and they blend into one another.